Land Your Dream Job

 Search Jobs

-Becoming a manager is an exciting and challenging step in one’s career.
+If you’ve worked in social impact for a while, then you know that stepping into a nonprofit management role is an exciting and challenging step in one’s career!
 In addition to taking on new responsibilities, you have to shift how you view yourself and how others view you.
 As a manager, you have to manage down (your direct reports), manage up (your boss/bosses), and manage across (your colleagues).

 Managing yourself

-Managing yourself involves understanding your strengths and weaknesses, controlling your emotions, and building your ability to connect with others.
+No matter where you are in your career, take half an hour right now (or, you know, later tonight) to reflect on who you are as an employee.
+Managing yourself involves understanding your strengths and weaknesses, controlling your emotions, and building on your ability to connect with others.

 Understand your strengths and weaknesses

-Identifying your own strengths will help you figure out which tasks you should take on and which ones might be more appropriate for another member of your staff.
-Additionally, as you hire new people, it is critical to think about how they will complement your strengths and weaknesses and those of the team.
-To better understand your talents, start by sitting down with colleagues and asking them for feedback.
-Or take the StrengthsFinder test to really understand where you should focus your efforts.
+Identifying your strengths will help you figure out which tasks you should take on and which ones might be more appropriate for another member of your staff.
+Additionally, as you hire new people, it is critical to think about how they will complement your strengths and weaknesses, and those of the team at large.

 Develop your emotional intelligence

 Research shows that truly effective leaders have a high degree of emotional intelligence.
-As you move into your role as a manager, strengthen these abilities by increasing your awareness, committing to practice, and asking for feedback from colleagues.
+As you move into a new nonprofit manager job, strengthen these abilities by increasing your awareness, committing to practice, and asking for feedback from colleagues.
 Daniel Goleman, author of Emotional Intelligence, identifies five key skills:

 Managing Others